KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-SolarEdge by bertieuk](https://github.com/bertieuk/MMM-SolarEdge)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-2. Typo: Found `Magic Mirror` in file `MMM-SolarEdge.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-SolarEdge.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
+5. Typo: Found `<sup>2</sup>` in file `README.md`: Replace it with `²`.`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+7. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-SolarEdgeLite by jeroenpeters1986](https://github.com/jeroenpeters1986/MMM-SolarEdgeLite)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-2. Typo: Found `Magic Mirror` in file `MMM-SolarEdgeLite.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-SolarEdgeLite.js`: Replace it with `MagicMirror²`.
-3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
+4. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.
-4. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Solarman by utzl](https://github.com/utzl/MMM-Solarman)